7Block Labs

 4) Privacy where it reduces manipulation risk (Semaphore/MACI)

-Pragmatic guidance:
+Pragmatic Guidance:

 5) Off-chain signaling with on-chain enforcement (Snapshot + SafeSnap/Reality)

-• Bonds to disincentivize false answers,
+• Introduce bonds to discourage any false answers,

 6) Gas optimization and storage safety that compiles to ROI

-• Adopt OpenZeppelin Contracts v5:
+• Embrace OpenZeppelin Contracts v5:

 7) Security Council and incident response